BlendedSiteGenerator/Blended/README.md

 * `{blended_version}` (Gives Blended's current version)
 * `{blended_version_message}` (Gives Blended's current version with a nice message: `Built with Blended v2.8`)

 Wherever you put these variables in the templates, they will be replaced by the values in your config.py file.
 The variables must stay within the curley brackets.
+You can even put variables inside the content of other variables!

+## Pre-Made Templates

 There is a simple starter template for Blended called blended-simple.
 You can download it to use and take a look at from it's own [GitHub page](https://github.com/johnroper100/blended-simple).

+There is also a simple blog template for Blended called blended-simple.
+You can download it from [GitHub page](https://github.com/johnroper100/blended-simple).

+## Projects That Use Blended

+The [Blended website](http://jmroper.com/blended) was made with Blended.

-There is also a full render managment dashboard built with Blended.
-You can download it from [GitHub](https://github.com/johnroper100/RenderManagementDashboard).
+A full render managment dashboard was built with Blended.
+You can see it on it's [GitHub page](https://github.com/johnroper100/RenderManagementDashboard).